-Dept. of Atmospheric Sciences, National Taiwan University, Taipei, Taiwan
+Department of Atmospheric Sciences, National Taiwan University, Taipei, Taiwan

-Revised and Submitted to the Monthly Weather Review

-December 8, 2008

-Corresponding author address: Dr. I-I Lin, Dept. of Atmospheric Sciences, National Taiwan University, No. 1, Sec.
-4, Roosevelt Rd., Taipei 106, Taiwan; e-mail: iilin@as.ntu.edu.tw

-Abstract
+(Manuscript received 8 July 2008, in final form 9 December 2008)

+ABSTRACT
-Using new in situ ocean subsurface observations from the Argo floats, best track typhoon data from the U.S. Joint Typhoon Warning Center, an ocean mixed layer model and other supporting data sets, this work systematically explore the inter-relationships between translation speed, ocean's subsurface condition (characterized by the depth of the 26° C isotherm (D26) and upper ocean heat content (UOHC)), cyclone's self-induced ocean cooling negative feedback, and air-sea enthalpy fluxes for the intensification of the western North Pacific category-5 typhoons.

-Based on 10 years' analysis, it is found that for intensification to category-5, in addition to the warm sea surface temperature generally around 29° C, the required subsurface D26 and UOHC depend greatly on cyclone's translation speed.
-It is observed that even over relatively shallow subsurface warm layer of D26~ 60-70 m and UOHC ~ 65-70 kj cm-2, it is still possible to have sufficient enthalpy flux to intensify to category-5, provided that the storm can be fast-moving (typically $U_h \sim$ 7-8 m s-1).
+Using new in situ ocean subsurface observations from the Argo floats, best-track typhoon data from the U.S. Joint Typhoon Warning Center, an ocean mixed layer model, and other supporting datasets, this work systematically explores the interrelationships between translation speed, the ocean's subsurface condition [characterized by the depth of the 26°C isotherm (D26) and upper-ocean heat content (UOHC)], a cyclone's self-induced ocean cooling negative feedback, and air-sea enthalpy fluxes for the intensification of the western North Pacific category 5 typhoons.
+Based on a 10-yr analysis, it is found that for intensification to category 5, in addition to the warm sea surface temperature generally around 29°C, the required subsurface D26 and UOHC depend greatly on a cyclone's translation speed.
+It is observed that even over a relatively shallow subsurface warm layer of D26 \sim 60-70 m and UOHC \sim 65-70 kJ cm-2, it is still possible to have a sufficient enthalpy flux to intensify the storm to category 5, provided that the storm can be fast moving (typically $U_h \sim 7-8 \text{ m s}^{-1}$).
 On the contrary, a much deeper subsurface layer is needed for slow-moving typhoons.
-For example at $U_h \sim$ 2-3 m s-1, D26 and UOCH are typically ~ 115-140 m and ~ 115-125 kj cm-2, respectively.

-A new concept named as the 'affordable minimum translation speed, U{h_min} ' is proposed.
-This is the minimum required speed a storm needs to travel for its intensification to category-5, given the observed D26 and UOHC.
-Using more than 3,000 Argo in situ profiles, series of mixed layer numerical experiments are conducted to quantify the relationship between D26, UOHC and U{h_min} .
-Clear negative linear relationships with correlation coefficients R= -0.87 (-0.71) are obtained as $U{h_min} = -0.065 \times D26 +$ 11.1, and $U{h_min} = -0.05 \times UOHC + 9.4$, respectively.
+For example at $U_h \sim 2-3$ m s-1, D26 and UOHC are typically ~115-140 m and ~115-125 kJ cm-2, respectively.
+A new concept named the affordable minimum translation speed $U{h{min}}$ is proposed.
+This is the minimum required speed a storm needs to travel for its intensification to category 5, given the observed D26 and UOHC.
+Using more than 3000 Argo in situ profiles, a series of mixed layer numerical experiments are conducted to quantify the relationship between D26, UOHC, and $U{h{min}}$.
+Clear negative linear relationships with correlation coefficients R = -0.87 (-0.71) are obtained as $U{h{\rm min}} = -0.065 \times D26 + 11.1$, and $-0.05 \times \text{UOHC} + 9.4$, respectively.
 These relationships can thus be used as a guide to predict the minimum speed a storm has to travel at for intensification to category 5, given the observed D26 and UOHC.